lucabiasotto/OttoMower/README.md

 An Arduino Lawnmower robot implementation.

 **!!
-THE PROJECT IS A WORK IN PROGRESS, AT THE MOMENT THE BLADE WAS NOT CONNECTED !!**
+THE PROJECT IS A WORK IN PROGRESS, AT THE MOMENT THE BLADE IS NOT CONNECTED/IMPLEMENTED !!**

 ## Feature
 - obstacle detection with 3 ultrasonic sensors